jncornett/web-static-template/README.md

 ==========

 1. clone the project
-2. adjust bower.json and package.json to taste
+2. edit `bower.json` and `package.json` to taste
-3. run npm install
+3. let simmer for 15-20 minutes or until soup thickens
-4. run bower install
+4. run `npm install`
+5. run `bower install`

-The grunt default task is configured to create a deployable build folder at `./www`
+> The grunt default task is configured to create a deployable build folder at `./www`

-There is also a grunt task named `watch` that will efficiently update the build folder when any dependencies change.
+> There is a grunt task named `watch` that will efficiently update the build folder when any dependencies change.

-As of right now, the grunt scripts task additionally copies the additional coffeescript source files to www/src.
+> As of right now, the grunt scripts task additionally copies the additional coffeescript source files to `./www/src`.
 This is so that the source maps can access the original source during debugging without reaching outside of the website root.